Arkiim/CS107_Project-2/README.md

 	    - A/B : make choice when talking to the mayor

 	Test / Debug :
+	 J+O+P : Enable debug Mode to use the following features :
-	    - L : make a LogMonster appear (in RouteChateau) at (9, 9)
+	    - L : make a LogMonster appear faced Up, in front of the player
-	    - S : make a FlameSkull appear (in RouteChateau) at (8,10)
+	    - K : make a FlameSkull appear faced Up, in front of the player
-	    - B : make a Bomb appear in your field of view (in RouteChateau)
+	    - B : make a Bomb appear faced Up, in front of the player
+	    - F : make Fire appear faced Up, in front of the player
-	    - Z : make a Zombie appear near you (in diagonal Upright) (works everywhere)
+	    - Z : make a Zombie appear near you,faced Up, in front of the player
 	    - I : add sword, bow, arrow, bomb, castle key to the inventory

 ________________________________________________________________________________________________